Seven Revealing Interview Questions

 |

 For many job seekers, the interview process is a rather simple one.
 Why?
-Because most hiring managers are asking the same-generic shutterstock_157573751questions.
+Because most hiring managers are asking the same-generic questions.
 They’ll notice that candidates are firing off answers before they can even complete their sentence- Is it just that these candidates are well prepared or is it that you are under-prepared?
 What are we even accomplishing by asking these textbook questions?
 Do you really want to hear a candidate’s ‘biggest flaw’ that we all know they’ve been formulating an answer to for years?
 Aside from the obvious experience and qualification questions, are you asking questions that will reveal the potential of the candidate?
 Most likely not.
 Here are seven revealing interview questions, that in my opinion, will help you discover the true potential and personality of a candidate.

 Seven Telling Interview Questions